jacopotagliabue/post-modern-stack/README.md

 As usual, we show a working, end-to-end, real-world flow: while you can run it locally with few thousands sessions to get the basics, we suggest you to use the `MAX_SESSIONS` variable to appreciate how well the stack scales - with no code changes - as millions of events are pushed to the warehouse.

-For an in-depth explanation of the philosophy behind the approach, please check the companion blog post (FORTHCOMING).
+For an in-depth explanation of the philosophy behind the approach, please check the companion [blog post](https://towardsdatascience.com/the-post-modern-stack-993ec3b044c1), and the previous episodes / repos in [the series](https://towardsdatascience.com/tagged/mlops-without-much-ops).

 ## Pre-requisites